onespeedone/LCNC/readme.txt

 **Installing QtPyVCP and Probe Basic**

-**1-  Go to the downloaded files location, right click and select "Open Terminal Here" in that directory.**
+**1-  Go to the downloaded files location, right click and select "Open in terminal" in that directory.**

 **2-  Inthe terminal enter the following command and press enter, it will require your sudo password:**